mmahoney09110/EldenTracker/README.md

 ## Configuration & Environment

-You can adjust settings in `appsettings.json`, including timeouts, logging levels, and CORS policy.
+You can adjust settings in `appsettings.json`, including rate limits, logging levels, and CORS policy.
 To override in production, use environment variables with the same key structure (e.g., `OpenAI__APIKey`).

 ---